openresearchlabs/openresearchlabs.github.io/content/research/computational-humanities.md

 [**A Quantitative Approach to Book-Printing in Sweden and Finland, 1640–1828**](https://doi.org/10.1080/01615440.2018.1526657)
 Historical Methods: A Journal of Quantitative and Interdisciplinary History, 2019.
-Tolonen M*, Lahti L*, Roivainen H, Marjanen J.
+Tolonen M, Lahti L, Roivainen H, Marjanen J.

 [**A National Public Sphere?
 Analyzing the Language, Location, and Form of Newspapers in Finland, 1771–1917**](https://doi.org/10.21825/jeps.v4i1.10483 )
 Journal of European Periodical Studies, 2019.